HISD holds special meeting to discuss underperforming schools

-HOUSTON, Texas (KTRK) --Houston Independent School District's leaders will be holding a unique meeting to talk about major challenges they have recently faced.
+HOUSTON, Texas (KTRK) --Houston Independent School District's leaders held a unique meeting to talk about major challenges they have recently faced.

-HISD, Texas' largest school district, will be discussing a decline in student enrollment and a major budget deficit.
+HISD, Texas' largest school district, discussed a decline in student enrollment and a major budget deficit.

 The district is at risk to face a state takeover if certain schools within the district can't meet performance standards.